The Vegan Suite at Hilton London Bankside

 With a desire to create a luxurious, yet inclusive vegan experience for vegan travelers, he commissioned a London based design firm and in collaboration with the Hilton’s architecture and design team, they worked closely with the Vegan Society (www.vegansociety.com).

 In January 2019, during Veganuary (www.veganuary.com), Hilton was the world’s first international brand to launch a vegan suite and it’s been a huge success in terms of press and guest feedback.
 The vegan suite not only put the Hilton London Bankside on the map for the vegan community, but it also had a ripple effect for the Hilton brand itself.
-When asked about more vegan hotel rooms and other vegan hotel projects, James emphasized that he enjoys the privilege of being the ‘first’ and sees it as a big opportunity moving forward.
+When asked about more vegan hotel rooms and vegan hotel projects, James emphasized that he enjoys the privilege of being the ‘first’ and sees it as a big opportunity moving forward.

 living area of vegan suite